mattmc3/omz-plus/README.md

 ## Details

-With _OMZ PLUS!_ you can now use Zsh plugins hosted on GitHub (or another git provider) by using URLs or "short repo" syntax in your `$plugins` array.
+With _OMZ Plus!_ you can now use Zsh plugins hosted on GitHub (or another git provider) by using URLs or "short repo" syntax in your `$plugins` array.

 ```zsh